kckuei/arduino-fun/README.md

 * resistance = how much a component resists flow of current (ohms)
 * V (voltage) = I (current) * R (resistance)
 * breadboard = protoyping board for building circuits that doesn't require soldering. consists of multiple horizontal/vertical rows of conductive metal strips.
-* reading resistor bands: either 4 or 5-band, color-coded to digits and number of trailing zeros/multiplier, and tolerance value.
+* reading resistor bands: either 4 or 5-band, is color-coded to digits, shows digits followed by number of trailing zeros/multiplier, and lastly tolerance value.

 #### Building a Simple, Series, and Parallel Circuit